A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

 \subsubsection{Example: Inversion Recovery}

-\paragraph{inversion-recovery example} For example, \cref{fig:StepByStepInv} shows the data for an inversion recovery experiment at various stages of processing: first, the ``raw'' data, simply Fourier transformed along the phase cycling ($\varphi_1$, $\varphi_2$) and direct ($t_2$) dimensions (\cref{fig:StepByStepInvRawSig}).
-The majority of the signal appears in the correct coherence pathway, indicating that the majority of the equilibrium magnetization goes towards generating the signal of interest -- as opposed to a situation where misset or inhomogeneities expend a significant portion of the signal on irrelevant coherence pathways.
-Without any phase correction, the figure illustrates an inversion in phase as the signal passes through the signal null ($M(\tau) = 0$ at $\tau = -T_{1}\ln(\frac{1}{2})$).
-A quick glance at such a data display reveals the relative success or failure of a user's choice of inter-pulse delays -- especially those between the initial 180 DEG pulse and the second 90 DEG pulse -- without the need for phase correction or for intensive data processing.
-These plots unambiguously indicate a successful inversion recovery experiment, with clear, solid colored regions of inverted phase (given that hue represents phase in these plots). \paragraph{phase correction} As before, the number of full color cycles that occur within a given frequency bandwidth (\eg, in \cref{fig:StepByStepInvPhaseCorr}, 4 full color cycles / 100 Hz = 40 ms) indicate the approximate timing (first-order phase) correction required, while the Hermitian symmetry test enables an automated means to find and apply this correction.
-Shifting the zero of the time axis to the center of the echo~\cite{rance_obtaining_1983}, much of the first order phase error (which appears as a color grating) along the $x$-direction disappears (\cref{fig:StepByStepInvPhaseCorr}).
-Finally, after alignment (\cref{fig:StepByStepInvAligned}), the phase cycling noise reduces in intensity while the intensity of the signal increases slightly.
-During the alignment procedure here and in the following results, four features prove to be essential.
+\figStepByStep \figStepByStepEp \paragraph{inversion-recovery example} \cref{fig:StepByStepInv} shows the data for an inversion recovery experiment at various stages of processing for an aqueous $500\;\text{μM}$ TEMPOL solution.
+First, \cref{fig:StepByStepInvRawSig} shows the ``raw'' data with two separate phase cycling ($\varphi_1$, $\varphi_2$) and direct ($\nu_2$) dimensions.
+This figure has been subjected only to a time-domain Fourier transform and is included here as a conceptual aid: note that viewing data in the phase domain rarely proves more diagnostic than viewing it in the coherence domain.
+Without requiring any phase correction, \cref{fig:StepByStepInvRawSig,fig:StepByStepInvPhaseCorr} illustrate a 180° phase change (sign inversion) as the signal passes through the signal null of the inversion recovery curve ($M(\tau) = 0$ at $\tau = -T_{1}\ln(\frac{1}{2})$).
+A unitary Fourier transformation subsequently converts the phase cycling dimensions into the respective coherence domains, gathering the majority of the signal into the correct coherence pathway.
+This indicates that the majority of the equilibrium magnetization goes toward generating the signal of interest -- as opposed to a situation where pulse misset or inhomogeneities expend a significant portion of the signal on artefactual pathways.
+Thus, a quick glance at the \gls{dcct} map reveals the relative success or failure of the choice of pulse lengths and inter-pulse delays (\eg, the delay between the initial 180° pulse and the second 90° pulse) without the need for phase correction or for intensive data processing. \paragraph{phase correction} As before, the Hermitian symmetry test enables an automated means to find and apply the timing correction.
+Upon shifting $t=0$ to the center of the echo, much of the first order phase error (which appears as a horizontal color variation in \cref{fig:StepByStepInvRawSig}) along the $x$-direction disappears (\cref{fig:StepByStepInvPhaseCorr}).
+Finally, after alignment (\cref{fig:StepByStepInvAligned}), the phase cycling noise reduces in intensity. \paragraph{discussion of alignment} During the alignment procedure here and in the following results, five features prove to be essential.
 First, the algorithm must perform any timing (first order phase) corrections before alignment, since signals of different phases do not align properly.
-Second, to allow for high resolution in the calculated $\nu_{shift,max}$, a significant zero-filling of the time domain precedes Fourier transformation back to the time domain.
-Furthermore, \cref{eq:CorrelOptMulti} requires a cross-correlation function for each transient cross-correlated against all others, which permits higher SNR than, \eg, calculating only cross-correlations for nearest-neighbor transients, as might be implied by \cref{eq:CorrelOptFull}.
-Finally, as noted in \cref{sec:theory}, optimizing the masked energy/norm of the signal, rather than the full energy/norm of the signal, proves to be essential, along with adequate frequency resolution achieved by sufficient acquisition time (of at least 1 second).
+Second, a long acquisition (corresponding to a well-resolved, if noisy, frequency domain) capable of capturing sharp features yields the most dramatic improvements.
+Third, to allow for high resolution in the calculated $\nu_{shift,max}$, a significant zero-filling of the time domain, together with a simple (exponential or Tukey) apodization precedes Fourier transformation to the frequency domain.
+Fourth, \cref{eq:CorrelOptMulti} requires a cross-correlation function for each transient cross-correlated against all others, which permits higher \gls{snr} than, \eg, calculating only cross-correlations for nearest-neighbor transients, as might be implied by \cref{eq:CorrelOptFull}.
+Finally, as noted in \cref{sec:crossCorrel}, optimizing the masked energy/norm of the signal, rather than the full energy/norm of the signal, proves to be essential.
+Once the echo signal is aligned, the \gls{fid} is isolated \cref{eq:s_FID}, and its Fourier transform is shown in \cref{fig:StepByStepInvReal}.